Koenigia islandica

-Koenigia islandica is a species of annual flowering plant in the buckwheat family, Polygonaceae and is the type species of the genus Koenigia.
+Koenigia islandica, the island knotweed, is a species of annual flowering plant in the buckwheat family, Polygonaceae and is the type species of the genus Koenigia.
 It is a very small plant and is found growing on wet gravel and scree in arctic tundra and alpine meadows.

 Description

 Koenigia islandica is a minute, hairless, annual plant with a slender taproot.
 It grows to a height of 1 to 2 cm and is one of the world's smallest plants.
 It has simple or branched, often reddish, stems which root at the lower nodes.
 The leaves are in opposite pairs, fused at the base to a short sheath which surrounds the stem; the leaf blades are up to 3 mm long, obovate, oblong or elliptic, with a blunt tip.
 The inflorescence is a few-flowered cyme with several bracts.
 The individual flowers are green, white or pinkish, bisexual, with three tepals, three stamens and three fused carpels.
 The fruit is a three-sided nut containing a single seed.
 Flowering occurs during July and August.